UTXOnly/SNMP_sandbox/README.md

 * The program will automatically correct the value corresponding to the `ip_address:` key to `host.docker.internal`.
 The program aslo loads the `_test_profile.yaml` configuration file to the `/etc/datadog-agent/conf.d/snmp.d/profiles` directory.
 * Filename for custom profile to test must be `_test_profile.yaml` for the program to work properly

+* Below is the example `conf.yaml` file included in this repo, this will work right out of the box.
 ```
 init_config:
   loader: core